 How Are Generics Different From Brand-Name Drugs?

 Some differences between generics and brand-name drugs are allowed.
-These differences may change the appearance of the drug.
-But they do not affect how it works or its safety.
+These may change the look of the drug.
+But they don’t affect how it works or its safety.

 Generic drugs may differ in: